 Getting to the good stuff.
 Let’s eat more!

-I am a firm believer in eating more of the right foods to lose weight.
-Let’s talk about how that works.
+I am a firm believe in eating more of the right foods to lose weight.
+Let’s talk about how this works.

 I was going to eat real food, run, and workout.
 Not only that, I promised that I would make small, healthy decisions every day that moved me toward my goal and re-establish the healthy habits that I had lost.